UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Packet loss occurs when units of data fail to reach their destination, causing delays like buffering or lag.

 In simple terms, packet loss occurs when those tiny units of data fail to successfully reach their destination.
-Going back to our postal service analogy, if your letter falls out of the mail truck or gets stuck in a sorting machine, your friend never receives the message, or they only get part of it.
-When data packets get “lost in the mail” across a network, your computer is forced to wait for the missing data to be resent.
-This delay is precisely what creates the frustrating glitches you experience as lag.
+Think of this process like mailing a 100-page book to a friend, but instead of sending the whole book at once, you mail it in 100 separate envelopes.
+If the postal service loses three of those envelopes in transit, your friend can never read the entire story.
+In the digital world, when data packets get “lost in the mail” across your network, your computer is forced to wait for the missing data to be resent, or it simply skips the missing information altogether.

 How Much Packet Loss Is Acceptable?